SQE FAQs

 Whilst the SRA only requires SQE sitters to have a degree (law or non-law), virtually no students without a full academic grounding in English law’s foundation subjects should entertain taking on such a high stakes exam like the SQE without a GDL, PGDL, CPE or equivalent (such as BPP’s Law Conversion Course).
 It would be like turning up to an advanced driving course without having passed your driving test.

-It is for this reason that some providers, like BPP, require non-law graduates to have passed a law foundations course as part of their entry criteria for the SQE 1 Preparation Course.
-At BPP, we offer an SQE training package for non-law graduates which includes our law conversion course (PGDL) and the SQE 1 Preparation Course.
+It is for this reason that some providers, like BPP, require non-law graduates to have passed a law foundations course/PGDL as part of their entry criteria for the SQE 1 Preparation Course.
+At BPP, we offer an SQE training package for non-law graduates which includes our law conversion course (PGDL) and the SQE 1 Preparation Course: LLM Law Conversion with SQE1.
 The package initially builds your core foundational legal knowledge, before developing the knowledge of the specific legal practice areas that will be assessed in the first part of the Solicitors Qualifying Examination (SQE 1).
 It will also start to develop the portfolio of skills that are assessed in SQE 2, giving you a head start and the confidence to impress prospective employers.
-As this package results in a Master’s level qualification (LLM Law Conversion Course with SQE1), eligible students are able to access postgraduate funding of £12,167 in the 2023-24 academic year.
+As this package results in a Master’s level qualification (LLM Law Conversion with SQE1), eligible students are able to access postgraduate funding of £12,471 in the 2024-25 academic year.

 You need to remember that non-law graduates are lining up for the SQE alongside LLB graduates who have been studying law for 3 years.
 The whole point of a conversion course is to get the non-law students up to the standard of law graduates in the core foundational law modules.
-Teaching providers have been hugely successful over the years in ‘equalising’ the non-law graduates in this respect to the extent that it has become impossible in an LPC class for a tutor to work out who the law graduates are and who studied a non-law subject.
-That simply wouldn’t be the case without the solid grounding of a GDL/PGDL/Law Conversion Course.
+Legal Education providers have been hugely successful over the years in ‘equalising’ the non-law graduates in this respect to the extent that it has become impossible in an LPC class for a tutor to work out who the law graduates are and who studied a non-law subject.
+That simply wouldn’t be the case without the solid grounding of a GDL/PGDL/Law Conversion Course, which would be obvious on any SQE Prep course.

-The expectation of most leading firms is that non-law graduates should continue to get that solid grounding in a law conversion course like the ones listed in the question.
+The expectation of most leading firms is that non-law graduates should continue to get that solid grounding in a full law conversion course like the ones listed in the question.
+Therefore, any conversion course which purports to get you through all the content in a matter of weeks is one students should be wary of.

 Are the SQE courses offered as a part of a one-year Master’s degree in BPP?

-Yes, at BPP we offer an SQE Master’s degree called ‘LLM SQE1&2’ which includes 1) SQE 1 Preparation 2) SQE 2 Training and 3) Essentials for Practice.
+Yes, at BPP, as well as offering an SQE Diploma (which comprises SQE1 &2 Preparation), we offer an SQE Master’s degree called ‘LLM SQE1&2’ which includes 1) SQE 1 Preparation 2) SQE 2 Training and 3) Essentials for Practice.
 For non-law graduates we offer a Master’s course which combines 1) our law conversion course with 2) SQE 1 Preparation.
-Both of these Master’s are eligible for Student Loans Company Finance (£12,167 for the 2023-24 academic year).
+Both of these Master’s are eligible for Student Loans Company Finance (£12,471 for the 2024-25 academic year).

 When would we be expected to sit the SQE 1 if we study a part-time Master's law conversion?